SpaceX giant rocket explodes minutes after launch from Texas

 SOUTH PADRE ISLAND, Texas (AP) — SpaceX’s giant new rocket exploded minutes after blasting off on its first test flight Thursday and crashed into the Gulf of Mexico.

-Elon Musk’s company was aiming to send the nearly 400-foot (120-meter) Starship rocket on a round-the-world trip from the southern tip of Texas, near the Mexican border.
-It carried no people or satellites.
+Elon Musk’s company was aiming to send the biggest and most powerful rocket ever built on a round-the-world trip from the southern tip of Texas, near the Mexican border.
+The nearly 400-foot (120-meter) Starship carried no people or satellites.

-Images showed several of the 33 main engines were not firing as the rocket climbed from the launch pad, reaching as high as 24 miles (39 kilometers).
+Images showed several of the 33 main engines were not firing as Starship climbed from the launch pad, reaching as high as 24 miles (39 kilometers).
 There was no immediate word from SpaceX on how many engines failed to ignite or shut down prematurely.

-The booster was supposed to peel away from the spacecraft minutes after liftoff, but that didn’t happen.
-The rocket began to tumble and then exploded four minutes into the flight, plummeting into the gulf.
+The booster was supposed to peel away from the spacecraft three minutes after liftoff, but that didn’t happen.
+Rather, the rocket with the spacecraft still attached began to tumble and then exploded, plummeting into the water.

-After separating, the spacecraft was supposed to attempt to circle the world, before crashing into the Pacific near Hawaii.
+Instead of a best-case-scenario 1 1/2-hour flight with the spacecraft taking a lap around the world, the whole thing lasted four minutes.
+It reached a maximum speed of about 1,300 mph (2,100 kph).

-Throngs of spectators watched from South Padre Island, several miles away from the Boca Chica Beach launch site, which was off limits.
-As it lifted off, the crowd screamed: “Go, baby, go!”
+Throngs of spectators watched from South Padre Island, several miles away from the Boca Chica Beach launch site, which was off-limits.
+As Starship lifted off with a thunderous roar, the crowd screamed: “Go, baby, go!”

 Musk, in a tweet, called it “an exciting test launch of Starship!
 Learned a lot for next test launch in a few months.”

-In the weeks leading up to the flight, Musk gave 50-50 odds that the spacecraft would reach orbit.
+In the weeks leading up to the flight, Musk gave 50-50 odds that the spacecraft would reach orbit and not end up in what SpaceX calls a “rapid unscheduled disassembly.”
+He said not blowing up the launch pad would be a win.

 “You never know exactly what’s going to happen,” said SpaceX livestream commentator and engineer John Insprucker.
 “But as we promised, excitement is guaranteed and Starship gave us a rather spectacular end.”